/ student-intifada / node_modules / color-support /

 [PARENTDIR]Parent Directory -

-This is similar to `supports-color`, but it does not read
+This is similar to supports-color, but it does not read process.argv.

 1. If not in a node environment, not supported.

-2. If stdout is not a TTY, not supported, unless the `ignoreTTY`
+2. If stdout is not a TTY, not supported, unless the ignoreTTY option is set.

-3. If the `TERM` environ is `dumb`, not supported, unless the
+3. If the TERM environ is dumb, not supported, unless the ignoreDumb option is set.

 4. If on Windows, then support 16 colors.